U.S. Route 17 in Florida: History

 In 1994, the original Lake Monroe Bridge over the St. Johns River near Sanford, which was built in 1933 along with this segment of US 17, was replaced with the current four-lane Bill Benedict Bridge.
 The swing span of the original bridge has been preserved and now serves as a pier next to the current bridge.

-On August 13, 2004, Hurricane Charley made landfall just before 4:00 p.m. local time near the southern terminus of US 17.
-Incredibly, Charley would either hit or threaten to hit the entire route of US 17, devastating almost the entire route in Florida, at least from Punta Gorda to well north of Orlando (when Charley followed the route of Interstate 4 out to sea).
-The Georgia stretch of US 17 was not hit, but was under a hurricane warning.
+On August 13, 2004, Hurricane Charley made landfall just before 4:00 pm near the southern terminus of US 17.
+Incredibly, Charley would either hit or threaten to hit the entire route of US 17, devastating almost the entire route in Florida, at least from Punta Gorda to well north of Orlando (when Charley followed the route of I-4 out to sea).
+The Georgia stretch of US 17 was not hit but was under a hurricane warning.
 When Charley made landfall again in South Carolina, its trail all the way through Virginia was close to the route of US 17.